QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

       ((atom? (car l)) (car l))
       (else (leftmost (car l))))))
 {{< /highlight >}}

+Theoritically, there were two questions checked above, but the null? and atom? is achieved in the same predicate: if the list is null, the `(atom? car(lat))` would also return F and the recursion in `(else)` will be excuted.
+This type of simplification will help us to improve functions into a pithy fashion.

+For example, we use this function to check the equality of two lists.
+Based on the 3 questions we asked for operations in one list, two lists will generate 3\*3 = 9 predicates in permutation, and the `(eq?)` is happening when both of the arguments are atom:

 {{< highlight scheme >}}
 ;(eqlist? '(strawberry ice cream) '(strawberry ice cream)) -> #t